Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 MIT Wong Auditorium (in the Tang Center)

-70 Memorial Drive
+70 Memorial Drive, Cambridge, MA

 Dr. Kerry Emanuel, one of America’s leading experts on climate change and severe weather, will discuss recent severe weather events, the politics of climate change, as well as his Boston Review Book, What We Know About Climate Change.